"The important thing is to participate".

 Keep in mind, however, that Thai boxing requires extremely good physical condition, which can sometimes be complicated once you pass a certain age.

 Technically, there is no barrier to practice boxing and its variants.
-In competition, the medical monitoring imposed will be more drastic but that doesn’t prevent you from fulfilling your interest in boxing through leisure boxing.
+In competition, the medical monitoring imposed will be more drastic but that doesn't prevent you from fulfilling your passion and interest in boxing through leisure boxing.

 As we get older, whether you've been a former athlete or not, the body and our physical capacities diminish (suppleness, explosiveness, strength, speed of execution...).